-How Does Google Set Goals for Their Sites?
+How Does Google Use the Heart Framework to Set Goals for Their Sites?

 I often write about patents or whitepapers from places such as Google or Apple and try to see if they are doing things or using approaches that are worth exploring and understanding better, to help me meet my goals for sites.

 If you used Google Maps when it first came out, you may remember that there used to be two different search boxes, a what box and a where box, which was eventually replaced by a single box which you could use to enter a place and a business type (such as NYC Pizza), and eventually just a business type.
 Google looks at data to decide on changes they might make to features that they offer on their site (data-driven or data-informed design, as they call it.).
 At some point, they decided to remove the where box, because in most cases, the where was near the place where someone might be searching from (or near the location of their daily commute to and from home and work.)
 What influenced them to make that change from 2 search boxes to one that might be informed by IP address or GPS or Wifi or other signals?